 The Beats Flex's battery performance is passable.
 They have a continuous battery life of 11 hours and fully charge up in just over an hour.
 Beats advertise a 'Fast Fuel' feature, which gives you 1.5 hours of playback time on a 10-minute charge.
 However, we don't currently test this feature.
 These headphones also don't have any power-saving features and can't be used while charging.
 Battery life can vary depending on usage, so your real-life experience may vary.

 These headphones have a very limited companion app.
 You can turn on and off the auto-pause that activates when you remove them from your ears.
 You can also turn on and off auto-call answering, but that's about it.

 The Beats Flex have decent Bluetooth compatibility.
 They don't have multi-device or NFC pairing.
-However, they do have a W1 chip so you can seamlessly pair them with Apple devices.
+However, unlike the Beats Studio Buds True Wireless, they have a W1 chip so you can seamlessly pair them with Apple devices.
 While they have high audio latency on PC, their latency on iOS and Android is a lot lower, making them better suited for streaming video.
 That said, some apps and devices compensate for latency differently, so your results may vary.

 The Beats Flex can't be used wired.
 They come with a USB-C to USB-C charging cable.